 More travelers than ever before are seeking illumination rather than sightseeing.
-We explore the idea of travel as a spiritual journey.
+Here, 6 ideas for turning travel into a spiritual journey.

 A trip to Paris to see the great nineteenth-century Impressionist paintings.
 Though millions of tourists crowd into the Louvre each year, for one man and his terminally ill father, this trip was much more than a sightseeing jaunt.
 For poet and screenwriter Richard Beban, it represented a last chance for him to reunite with his long-estranged alcoholic father; Paris was a modern-day, soul-searching pilgrimage.